mayankkh1/terraformdoc/README.md

 #### Step-8: Show Hello World instead of IP on webserver using root file at root location:

 -  For print the Helloworld on website.
 We need to overwrite the file of nginx through userdata
+-  I have already done the above step on module asg.